Children with psoriasis

 Once you have noticed that something is wrong with your child and has not cleared up within a short period of time you should make an appointment with your doctor (GP) to discuss this.
 The doctor will then make a diagnosis and discuss a treatment plan with you and explain what your child has.
 If the doctor feels it necessary, he may suggest referring your child on to secondary care to see a specialist in skin problems, this will be a dermatologist.
 However, if this is not the case, your GP may feel happy that your child’s problem can be controlled and managed in their care, prescribing topical creams to help clear the condition up.

 Should you after a reasonable length of time feel you would like to consult a specialist about your child’s problem as it does not seem to be responding to treatment, then you can request a referral to secondary care.

 Secondary care is usually when your GP refers you to a hospital, or specialist centre to be seen by a consultant dermatologist, who is a doctor trained and specialising in skin conditions, and will be better placed to give advice on treatments that your child requires.
 More potent medications/treatments are only available at secondary care level.
 Your child will have a thorough assessment of their condition and confirmation of existing diagnosis made or further tests advised if thought needed.
 In many cases you will be referred back to your GP with a treatment plan.

 Always get your concerns answered about any treatments that your child is about to be given.
 Ask about any side-effects – both short and long-term.
-If you feel that you will not be able to comply with a treatment regime because it is too complicated, time consuming or feel it is unacceptable for your child, as it may be too distressing for them tell your doctor.
+If you feel that you will not be able to comply with a treatment regime because it is too complicated, time consuming or feel it is unacceptable for your child, as it may be too distressing for them tell your doctor or healthcare provider.

 How do I tell difference between psoriasis and eczema?